The Recalibration Conundrum: Hedging Valuation Adjustment for Callable Claims: Numerical Results

 A nominal (scaling factor) of 100 is applied everywhere to ease the readability of the results.
-Figure \ref{fig:fct-q-Q} displays the pricing functions $Q(t,\mp 1)$ and $q^0(t,\mp 1) $ of the callable range accrual in the fair valuation model and in the trader's model calibrated to it at time 0, computed thanks to the dynamic programming equations of Lemmas \ref{l:dpQ} and \ref{l:dpq}.
-The trader's model overvalues the option, which increases its competitiveness for buying the claim from the client, in line with the first Darwinian principle recalled in Section \ref{s:intro}.
+Figure \ref{fig:fct-q-Q} displays the pricing functions $Q(t,\mp 1)$ and $q^0(t,\mp 1) $ of the callable range accrual in the fair valuation model and in the trader's local model calibrated to it at time 0, computed by the dynamic programming equations of Propositions \ref{prop: pricing hedging fair model}-\ref{prop: pricing hedging local model}.
+The trader's local model overvalues the option, which increases his competitiveness for buying the claim from his client, in line with the first Darwinian principle of Subsection \ref{ss:da}.

 Note that the pricing function $Q(\cdot, 1)$ satisfies Assumption \ref{ass: Q 1 zero}.
-Hence, based on Propositions \ref{p:bad}-\ref{p:notsobad} and their consequences detailed in Sections \ref{a:wo}-\ref{a:no}, one has numerically access to an exhaustive description of the cases at hand, exact within machine precision (only involving discrete dynamic programming equations or exact formulas for path-dependent quantities, without Monte Carlo simulations).
-For sanity, we checked dynamically the validity of the martingale condition on the compensated $\pal$ processes of Propositions \ref{p:bad}-\ref{p:notsobad} in our numerics and these conditions were found to hold up to an accuracy of $10^{-16}$.
-We also checked that the conditional probabilities $\probc{k}{\Ano_{\lambda}}(\Ano_{l}), 1\le \lambda \le\Td +1$ and $\probc{k}{\Ano_{\lambda,\mu}}(\Ano_{l,m}), (\lambda,\mu)\in\cI$ as per Lemmas \ref{l:Rwo} and \ref{l:rkllno} were numerically non-negative and of sum one, for every respective index $1\le l \le\Td +1$ and $(l,m)\in\cI$.
+Hence, based on Propositions \ref{p:bad}-\ref{p:notsobad} and their consequences detailed in Sections \ref{ssse:wo events}-\ref{ssse:no events}, one has numerically access to an exhaustive description of both cases at hand (the bad trader as per Subsection \ref{ssse:wo events} and the not-so-bad trader under Assumption \ref{ass: Q 1 zero} as per Subsection \ref{ssse:no events}), exact within machine precision (only involving discrete dynamic programming equations or exact formulas for path-dependent quantities, without Monte Carlo simulations).